atlonglastkibet/jav-nairobi/README.md

 Nairobi's matatu system lacks standardized schedules or predictive travel time data.
 A 10 km trip can take over **78 minutes** during peak congestion, particularly in low-income areas like **Kibera** or **Pipeline**.

 While commercial transit apps exist, none integrate:
-- Machine learning-based ETA forecasts using live traffic, weather, and route topology
+- Machine learning-based ETA forecasts using live traffic, and route topology
 - Equity metrics that identify and prioritize underserved regions
 - Data-driven recommendations for optimal stop placement

 ## Objectives

 **1. Equity-Aware Transit Evaluation**
-Quantify spatial and temporal inequities across Nairobi's 85 wards using Gini coefficients, coverage analysis, and service frequency metrics.
+To qantify spatial and temporal inequities across Nairobi's 85 wards using Gini coefficients, coverage analysis, and service frequency metrics.

 **2. Graph Neural Network for Stop Placement**
-Develop and train a GNN model to predict optimal stop locations by learning patterns from well-served benchmark areas and applying them to underserved regions.
+To develop and train a GNN model to predict optimal stop locations by learning patterns from well-served benchmark areas and applying them to underserved regions.

 **3. Route Performance Ranking**
-Create a composite scoring system that balances coverage improvement, ETA efficiency, and congestion mitigation to rank route extension proposals.
+To create a composite scoring system that balances coverage improvement, ETA efficiency, and congestion mitigation to rank route extension proposals.

 ## How It Works

-### Stage 1: Equity Diagnosis; Identifying Service Gaps
+### Stage 1: Equity Evaluation - Identifying Service Gaps

 We measure transit access across Nairobi using two complementary frameworks:

-#### Spatial Equity: Geographic Coverage Analysis
+#### a.
+Spatial Equity: Geographic Coverage Analysis

 Measures **static access** by computing the proportion of each ward's area and population within 500m walking distance of matatu stops.